jlaumon/blog/content/post/string-hash.md

 Exactly like when we store the string inside the class.

-One last trick worth mentioning: we need to make sure the global hash map is initalized before any global StringHash variable, because their constructor is going to use the map to check for collisions.
-A typical solution for that is to use a getter function and put the hash map inside as a static variable, this way the map is initialized during the first call.
-But we also need to declare a global pointer to the hash map, otherwise we can't access it from the natvis file.
+One last thing worth mentioning: global StringHash variables are going to access the global hash map in their constructor so we need to make sure that the map is initialized *before* any StringHash.
+A typical solution for that (since in C++, global variable initialization order is not defined) is to make the hash map **static inside a function**.
+However, we *also* need to declare a global pointer to the hash map, otherwise we can't access it from the natvis file.

 ```c++